shinpei/comstock-www/README.md

-** Comstock: Remember your command, Luke!
+## Comstock-www: Store your command to the cloud (web-app)

-Comstock is a cloud for storing your favorite, often-use command
+Comstock is a cloud for storing your favorite, often-use command.